hanna8008/personal_daily_food_tracker/README.md

 ## Future Enhancements

+- New Tab  that dynamically adds new food items to each category:
+   1. Add new food items to any of the six categories (Breakfast, Lunch, Dinner, Dessert, Snack, Drinks).
+   2. Provide nutritional information (calories, protein, saturated fat, and added sugar).
 - Add authentication for multi-user tracking.
 - Implement charts for visualizing nutritional trends.
 - Add export functionality for logs (e.g., CSV, PDF).

 ---